shawnbrown/datatest/docs/tutorial/reference-data.rst

 should be (505,685 + 514,245 = 1,019,930).

-Looking at the rows for Tasmania in our **country_of_birth.csv** file, we can see that there's an extra "``SUBTOTAL``" record.
-With this extra record, our file is double-counting the population in Tasmania:
+Looking at the rows for Tasmania in our **country_of_birth.csv** file, we can see that there's an extra "``SUBTOTAL``" record:

 .. literalinclude:: /_static/tutorial/country_of_birth.csv
     :language: none
     :lineno-match:
     :lines: 36-45
     :emphasize-lines: 9

+With this extra record, our file is double-counting the population in Tasmania.

 To correct the issue, we simply delete this row and save our changes: